 Serverless Database – Everything you Need to Know

-I am sure most of us are aware of the importance of testing environments for software and applications, especially testing databases.
+We’re sure most of us are aware of the importance of testing environments for software and applications, especially testing databases.
 They are used infrequently for fewer amounts of time with unpredictable loads.

 However, many of us end up investing a major chunk in testing databases.
-I’ve, personally, taken over many projects that burnt thousands a month in database costs because they preferred replicating the environment for testing branches.
+We’ve, personally, taken over many projects that burnt thousands a month in database costs because they preferred replicating the environment for testing branches.

 Anyway, Amazon Aurora Serverless — Announced in the AWS re: Invent in 2017 and launched in August 2018 — turned into the biggest game-changer for all.